 Contact us to discuss a tailored skin peel treatment plan.

-These very gentle treatments performed at ENRICH exfoliate the superficial layers of the skin and stimulate hydration, improving any dull or lifeless appearance.
-There is usually little or no peeling involved, but you may experience mild redness for around 30 minutes afterwards.
+These very gentle treatments exfoliate the superficial layers of the skin and stimulate hydration, improving a dull or lifeless appearance.
+There is usually little or no actual peeling involved, but you may experience mild redness for half an hour afterwards.
 AHA peels tend to be undertaken weekly or fortnightly on an ongoing basis to keep your skin looking fresh.

-Retin A peels are slightly deeper than AHA peels and provide a greater rejuvenation effect.
-Recovery time is more involved with persisting mild redness and light flaking for a few days.
-They are usually undertaken on a fortnightly basis.
+Retin-A peels are slightly deeper than AHA peels and provide a greater rejuvenating effect.
+Recovery includes persistent mild redness and light flaking for a few days.
+Retin-A peels are usually undertaken on a fortnightly basis.

 3. PCA peels

 PCA peels contain bleaching agents, such as hydroquinone and resorcinol.
-They are best suited to pigmentation problems that result from sun damage, prolonged inflammation, or scarring.
-Skin may be red and flaky, as more significant peeling is experienced than with an AHA peel.
+They are best suited to treating pigmentation problems that result from sun damage, prolonged inflammation, or scarring.
+Afterward, skin may be red and flaky, as more significant peeling is experienced than with an AHA peel.
 PCA peels are undertaken every 10-14 days and usually several peels are required to fade pigment.